zoubohao/CompleteBin/README.md

 - System: Linux
 - CPU: No restriction.
 - RAM: >= 80 GB
-- GPU: The GPU memory must be equal to or greater than 24GB.
+- GPU: The GPU memory must be equal to or greater than 24 GB.

 ## Our System Config
 - System: NVIDIA DGX Server Version 5.5.1 (GNU/Linux 5.4.0-131-generic x86_64)